QuickBlox/Documentation/docs/5_javascript/1_Introduction.md

 ```

 #### Download sources
-Also, you can download [sources from Github (zip archive)](https://github.com/QuickBlox/quickblox-javascript-sdk/archive/gh-pages.zip) and use as you like.
+You can also download [sources from Github (zip archive)](https://github.com/QuickBlox/quickblox-javascript-sdk/archive/gh-pages.zip) and use as you like.